thorion21/L-VE-Platformer/README.txt

     named above is actually bound to the components that system operates on;
     5) Finalize by connecting the system(s) and the component into World:GetSwitcher().

+@ The addition of Entity Manager and Event Manager

+    Entity Manager should have a very basic function.
+Stores all entities, and when interrogated by systems with an ID, it should response with the entity associated with that respective ID.

+    It easier to pass around objects or entities but it shouldn't be done.
+    I'm not 100% sure about adding one right now, because the entity list is passed just one time, in system.load().
+It's kind of the same, a bit less organized, but easier.
+What could be the clear advanteges of doing that?
+I see just a disadvantage.. having one object (EntityManager) that should remove the entity when it is due.

+    Event Manager - this is a must.
+If two or more systems want to communicate they really shouldn't keep a reference one to another.
+Instead, to pass a message with a tag (could be an enumerable) to an Event Manager and that manager should filter all the received messages and pass it only to those systems that are subscribed of listening to a message of that type.
+    Exactly like Observer Pattern.